Updated May 3, 2023

 Bottom Line

 Typically, investing in real estate requires large amounts of money.
 Fundrise gives anyone the opportunity to enter the world of real estate investing at low cost and without taking a large risk.
-It's also an easy way to invest as it's completely passive.
+It could be a good way to make passive income from real estate.

 If you're willing to tie up your money up and start small, diversifying into real estate through Fundrise might be worth the investment.